CeCe Winans: Awards and nominations

-Winans has received 15 Grammy Awards (out of 31 nominations), 28 Dove Awards and 16 Stellar Awards (as well as numerous nominations).
-She has also been awarded 6 BET Awards, 7 NAACP Image Awards, 1 Soul Train Lady of Soul Award, a star on the Hollywood Walk of Fame, Nashville Music City Walk of Fame, and is one of the inaugural inductees into the Black Music & Entertainment Walk of Fame, and many more to her credit.
+As a solo artist and alongside BeBe Winans, CeCe Winans has received 17 Grammy Awards, 33 Dove Awards, and 23 Stellar Awards.
+Winans has also been honored with a star on the Hollywood Walk of Fame, the Nashville Music City Walk of Fame, and was one of the inaugural inductees into the Black Music & Entertainment Walk of Fame.
+She has been inducted into the GMA Dove Gospel Music Hall of Fame and has been honored with the Aretha Franklin Icon Award at the Stellar Awards.